Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. note::

-    The thermocycler will hold at whatever temperature it was last told to hold at (whether through the Opentrons App or through the protocol), regardless of the status of an ongoing (or not) run.
+    The Thermocycler Module will hold its temperature, regardless of whether a protocol is running or not.
 This allows you to cancel a run and be sure that your samples will be held at the temperature specified previously, until you decide to deactivate the module from the Opentrons App as described above.

 Lid Motor Control
 ^^^^^^^^^^^^^^^^^

-The Thermocycler Module supports temperature control with the lid open and closed.
-When the lid of the Thermocycler Module is open, the pipettes can access the contained 96-well labware.
+The Thermocycler Module can control its temperature control with the lid open or closed.
+When the lid of the Thermocycler Module is open, the pipettes can access the contained labware.
 You can control the lid with the methods below.

 Open Lid
 ++++++++